Assassination of Qasem Soleimani: Reactions

-After his assassination by the US, terrorist groups such as ISIS celebrated and said that it "benefitted them."
+After the assassination, terrorist groups such as ISIS celebrated and said that it "benefitted them."

-U.S. Senate Majority Leader, Republican Mitch McConnell voiced support for the airstrike, referring to Soleimani as "Iran's master terrorist".
-House Speaker Nancy Pelosi (D-CA) referred to the attacks as "provocative and disproportionate", and introduced a "war powers resolution" requiring Trump's administration to end hostilities with Iran not approved by Congress within 30 days.
-Senator Richard Blumenthal (D-Conn) stated, "The present authorizations for use of military force in no way cover starting a possible new war.
-This step could bring the most consequential military confrontation in decades."
+U.S. Senate Majority Leader Mitch McConnell voiced support for the airstrike, referring to Soleimani as "Iran's master terrorist."
+House Speaker Nancy Pelosi referred to the attacks as "provocative and disproportionate."
+She introduced a "war powers resolution" to require Trump's administration to end any hostilities with Iran within 30 days if not approved by Congress.
+"The present authorizations for use of military force in no way cover starting a possible new war," Senator Richard Blumenthal (D-Conn.) said.
+"This step could bring the most consequential military confrontation in decades."

-The Democratic candidates for the 2020 U.S. presidential election, largely condemned the airstrike, with Elizabeth Warren describing it as a wag the dog incident.
+The Democratic candidates for the 2020 U.S. presidential election largely condemned the airstrike, with Senator Elizabeth Warren (D-Mass.) describing it as a "wag-the-dog" incident.

-Noam Chomsky, called the assassination "an extraordinarily dangerous act" and that it was "as if Iran had decided to murder United States Secretary of State Mike Pompeo and a major general along with him at the Mexico City International Airport."
+American foreign policy critic Noam Chomsky called the assassination "an extraordinarily dangerous act," saying it was "as if Iran had decided to murder Mike Pompeo and a major general along with him at the Mexico City International Airport."

-United Nations Secretary-General António Guterres expressed concern over the escalation and called for leaders to "exercise maximum restraint".
-NATO Secretary General Jens Stoltenberg said, following a meeting on 6 January, "We are united in condemning Iran's support of a variety of different terrorist groups" and that "Iran must refrain from further violence and provocations."
+United Nations Secretary-General António Guterres expressed concern over the escalation and called for leaders to "exercise maximum restraint."
+NATO Secretary General Jens Stoltenberg said, following a meeting on 6 January, "(w)e are united in condemning Iran's support of a variety of different terrorist groups" and that "Iran must refrain from further violence and provocations."